comnk/daily-quotes/README.md

 ## Purpose

-Pulls quotes from GoodReads using Selenium and Microsoft Edge WebDriver.
+Pulls quotes from GoodReads using Selenium and Microsoft Edge WebDriver. <br />
-People sign up (email or text) to receive motivational, philosophical, love quotes Flask, JavaScript, HTML used for form
+People sign up (email or text) to receive motivational, philosophical, love quotes < br />
+Flask, JavaScript, HTML used for form

 ## Libraries Used